-Ms. O’Brien, now 81, is back this holiday season starring in “This Is Our Christmas,” a sequel to the popular 2015 TV movie “Beverly Hills Christmas,” and follows the Foxworth family 7 years after the original picture.
+Ms. O’Brien, now in her 80s, came back to star in “This Is Our Christmas,” a sequel to the popular 2015 TV movie “Beverly Hills Christmas,” and follows the Foxworth family 7 years after the original picture.

 The film had its broadcast premiere on the UPtv network in early November, followed by DVD distribution through Walmart and Target, and will be rebroadcast on UPtv over the holiday season (see www.uptv.com).